-1 credit The purchase of a TI-83 or TI-84 graphing calculator is required.
+The purchase of a TI-83 or TI-84 graphing calculator is required.
 Prerequisite: A student must pass Algebra 1 and Geometry, and have passed a full year of Algebra II.

-This course is designed for students who are interested in strengthening and increasing their math skills and knowledge.
+A theoretical mathematics class, Algebra III is designed for students who are interested in strengthening and increasing their math skills and knowledge.
 It is intended for students who will probably not pursue mathematics in college, or for students who wish to take more mathematics.
 Topics studied include: sequences and series, probability and statistics, linear relations, graphs and families of graphs, polynomials, trigonometry, conic sections, and exponentials and logarithms and linear equations and inequalities.